phoenixframework/phoenix_live_view/guides/introduction/welcome.md

 <.live_component module={UserComponent} id={user.id} user={user} />
 ```

-LiveComponents have their own `mount/3` and `handle_event/3` callbacks, as well
+LiveComponents have their own `mount/1` and `handle_event/3` callbacks, as well
-as their own state with change tracking support.
-They are lightweight since they
+as their own state with change tracking support, similar to LiveViews.
+They are
-"run" in the same process as the parent LiveView.
-However, this means an error
+lightweight since they "run" in the same process as the parent LiveView.
-in a LiveComponent would cause the whole view to fail to render.
-For a complete
+However, this means an error in a LiveComponent would cause the whole view
-rundown, see `Phoenix.LiveComponent`.
+to fail to render.
+For a complete rundown, see `Phoenix.LiveComponent`.

 Finally, if you want complete isolation between parts of a LiveView, you can
 always render a LiveView inside another LiveView by calling